NVE/ebm/docs/source/energy_need.rst

 Energy need per square metre is defined in the building code.
 Each building category has a specific energy need according to its building code and energy purpose.

-The formula for **energy need per square metre per year** in the EBM (Energibruksmodell) is designed to estimate how much energy a building requires annually, adjusted for various factors.
-Here's a breakdown of each component:

 Methods
 =======

+The formula for **energy need per square metre per year** in the EBM (Energibruksmodell) is designed to estimate how much energy a building requires annually, adjusted for various factors.

 .. math::